adaltas/node-csv-docs/src/md/parse/options/delimiter.md

 # Option `delimiter`

-It defines the characters used to delimitate the fields inside a record.
-One or multiple values are accepted.
+Defines the character(s) used to delimitate the fields inside a record.
+A single value or an array of values are accepted.
 A value can be a string or a Buffer.
-It can not be empty but it can contains several characters.
+It can not be empty, and it can contain several characters.
 When not defined, the default value is a comma.

 * Type: `string|Buffer|[string|Buffer]`
 * Optional